1976 Peach Bowl

 The 1976 Peach Bowl was a postseason college football match between the Kentucky Wildcats and the North Carolina Tar Heels at Atlanta–Fulton County Stadium in Atlanta, Georgia on December 30, 1976.
-This game started at 2:30pm ET with at the time a sell out crowd at the Atlanta stadium with a total of 54,132 people in the stands.
+This game started at 2:30pm ET with at the time a sellout crowd at the Atlanta stadium with a total of 54,132 people in the stands.
 The University of Kentucky represented the Southeastern Conference (SEC) and North Carolina represented the Atlantic Coast Conference (ACC) in the competition.
-This was Kentucky's first post season bowl game in 25 years since playing TCU for the Cotton Bowl in the 1952 season making Kentucky very motivated for a win against North Carolina.
-The game was the final competition of the 1976 football season for each team and resulted in a 21–0 Kentucky victory led by Kentucky running back 'Rod Stewart'.
-North Carolina were the under dogs heading into the game with the Vegas line favoring Kentucky by 6 points.
+This was Kentucky's first post season bowl game in 25 years since playing TCU in the 1952 Cotton Bowl making Kentucky very motivated for a win against North Carolina.
+The game was the final competition of the 1976 football season for each team and resulted in a 21–0 Kentucky victory led by Kentucky running back Rod Stewart.
+North Carolina was the under dogs heading into the game with the Vegas line favoring Kentucky by 6 points.

 Kentucky's losses consisted of Kansas, Mississippi State, Georgia, and Maryland while North Carolina's consisted of NC State and Missouri.
 Although Kentucky stood with a worse record, it was believed North Carolina was one of the worst 9-2 teams due to their weak strength of schedule.
 North Carolina entered the game with a 9–2 record and a ranking of #18 in the Associated Press poll after having been ranked as high as #14 during the season; Kentucky entered with a record of 7–4 and unranked.

 Neither team scored during the first half.
 Two Kentucky drives ended deep in North Carolina territory with no score.